What is a Back Spasm? What does a Back Spasm feel like?

 When you’re in pain, physical activity might be the last thing you want to do.
 As intimidating as it may be, continuing to move is important to avoid prolonged stiffness and to promote general physical health and wellbeing.

 To make it easier to get on your feet and move around, we’ve broken up some physical activities into small steps you can take to incorporate more movement into your routine.
 By starting with light movement and slowly increasing the intensity, you may be able to prevent injury and strain and work towards strengthening the back muscles in order to prevent future back spasms.
+Severe back spasms can sometimes make it uncomfortable to have a bowel movement, so gentle movement may also help ease this discomfort.

-Step 1, Gentle Movement: Getting back into physical activity after pain strikes should start with gentle movements including walking and light stretching.
+Step 1 - Gentle Movement: Getting back into physical activity after pain strikes should start with gentle movements including walking and light stretching.
 Avoid any twisting, bending or sudden movements when in pain.

-Step 2, Yoga for Back Spasms: Once you’re comfortable with gentle movement, try yoga poses that specifically target the back area.
+Step 2 - Yoga for Back Spasms: Once you’re comfortable with gentle movement, try yoga poses that specifically target the back area.

-• Cat-cow pose: While on all fours, take a deep breath and arch your back, extending your head up and back.
+Cat-cow pose: While on all fours, take a deep breath and arch your back, extending your head up and back.
 On the inhale, round out your spine and point your head downwards.
 Repeat to stretch the spine.

-• Child’s pose: From a kneeling position, reach your hands upwards and begin to fold your torso forward until your palms are flat on the ground and your chest reaches your knees.
+Child’s pose: From a kneeling position, reach your hands upwards and begin to fold your torso forward until your palms are flat on the ground and your chest reaches your knees.
 Pull your arms forward to feel the stretch.

-• Downward dog: From all fours with your hands below your shoulders and knees below your hips, press firmly into the ground, tuck the toes and pull the knees and pelvis upwards and back, towards the ceiling.
+Downward dog: From all fours with your hands below your shoulders and knees below your hips, press firmly into the ground, tuck the toes and pull the knees and pelvis upwards and back, towards the ceiling.
 Straighten your legs and lean into the back stretch.

-Step 3, Use tools to enhance your stretch: When you’re ready to target the back area with more intense pressure, try using a foam roller or acupressure mat to achieve a deep, relieving stretch.
+Step 3 - Use tools to enhance your stretch: When you’re ready to target the back area with more intense pressure, try using a foam roller or acupressure mat to achieve a deep, relieving stretch.
 Simply lay over an acupressure mat that’s situated on the floor or roll over your most pain-affected areas with a foam roller or ball that digs into the tissues.

-Manage back spasm pain on your own terms.
+Manage Back Spasm Pain on your own terms

 We hope that you come away from this with valuable information that helps you create a pain management routine that you feel confident in.
 Find what works best for you and start feeling more like yourself again!